Learn how to do a successful Lash lift & Brow lamination at home, step by step!

 Lash lift vs. lash extensions

-A while ago it was very popular with lash extension, where they glue fake lashes to your eyelids.
-The big downside with lash extension is that you always have to show extreme caution towards your fake lashes, like not rubbing your eyes, not swimming underwater, not showering your face, etc. It’s also easy to get bacterial infections, and no matter if you like it or not – the extensions are going to fall off at different times and make you look like you’ve been partying for 40 days straight, and the worst; it’s going to ruin your natural lashes completely.
+A while ago it was very popular with lash extensions, where they glue fake lashes to your eyelids.
+The big downside with lash extension is that you always have to show extreme caution towards your fake lashes, like not rubbing your eyes, not swimming underwater, not showering your face, etc. It’s also easy to get bacterial infections, and no matter if you like it or not – the extensions are going to fall off at different times and make you look like you’ve been partying for 40 days straight, and the worst; is it’s going to ruin your natural lashes completely.

 A lash lift is definitely a better option.
 It’s natural, you can rub your eyes as much as you want, and it won’t look weird after a while.
 Also, if you’d like your lashes to be thicker and longer, there are some hair serums out there that work without a doubt, a friend recommended me this best-selling Essys natural eyelash serum and I’ve been using it for years.
 It’s super effective, more gentle/safe than most serums, and totally affordable.
 Just use it once or twice a day, and you’ll for sure see results after a month or two.
 Remember to patch test.